Thursday, January 31, 2013

 The family has barely moved in when disaster strikes.
 In a freak accident the children's parents disappear leaving only bloody traces behind.
 What follows is total chaos!
 Cordelia, Brendan, and Eleanor begin a series of adventures that have them battling colossal giants and pirates as they struggle to stay alive in a house that soon becomes a vehicle of sorts.
 When book loving Cordelia discovers they have become part of some story created by the house's original owner, the children's quest becomes one of finding the right story that will take them to their parents and reunite the Walker family.

-Author Ned Vizzini teams up with movie director/producer Chris Columbus in creating to new fantasy adventure.
+Author Ned Vizzini teams up with movie director/producer Chris Columbus in creating this new fantasy adventure.
 HOUSE OF SECRETS will be the first in a series of books sure to capture the attention of young adventure fans.
 Set to release April 23, 2013, this is one to put on your to-be-read list.

 Monday, January 14, 2013